 CSP, CIT, Senior Safety Consultant

 Tim is an inspirational certified safety professional who brings over 20 years of occupational health, safety and environmental experience.
-He has received the coveted ASSP Safety Professional of the Year for Region II and also for the Arizona Chapter.
+He has received the coveted ASSP Safety Professional of the Year award and currently serves as Director-at-Large on their board.

 As a United States Marine, Tim earned the Humanitarian Service Medal and is a veteran of Operation Desert Shield/Storm.
 He started his safety career in the Marine Corps and is very proud of his continued grassroots approach.